 The story doesn’t end here.
 You will be shifting gears every time to meet a stop light, subjecting them to unnecessary wear.
 You may have to replace them sooner than you thought.

-Avoid all this by letting the breaks do their job: leave the engine in drive and step on the breaks at the stop light.
-You will only have to release the break and continue driving when the light turns green rather than having to grind the gears.
+Avoid all this by letting the brakes do their job: leave the engine in drive and step on the brakes at the stoplight.
+You will only have to release the brakes and continue driving when the light turns green rather than having to grind the gears.